Registration for Crew 24 opens April 1, 2024!

 New Junior L2 training times will be available during the day and on weekends.

-The fee for the new juniors is $250.
-That includes Learn to Row, L2 training and one junior practice a week, plus 1-2 rows from the weekly schedule.
+The fee for the new juniors is $200.
+That includes Learn to Row, L2 training plus 2 junior practices a week.

 *schedule is subject to change throughout the session depending on demand and available resources